rodrigoffonseca/VMwareHorizonScripts/README.md

 The PowerShell Script [**Config-DNSexternal.ps1**](https://github.com/rodrigoffonseca/VMwareHorizonScripts/blob/main/scripts/Config-AD.ps1) will help you to configure your Azure Public DNS Zone to add a CNAME record of your Horizon External Gateway that points to UAG Load Balancer resource.
 The DNS name will be the same of the certificate Domain Name you defined at step 3 of **Create Azure App Service Certificate to be used by External Gateway** section.
+You MUST configure the script variable to set the correct DNS zone name, DNS record name, Resource Group and Location before executing it.

 With this script you can:
 - Create a new Azure DNS Zone, if you haven't one created on azure or registered in another DNS provider